Important exam information

-Make sure that you are checking your exam timetable regularly on Allocate+ in the lead up to and the day of the exams as times and locations may change.
+Make sure that you are checking your exam timetable regularly in the lead up to and the day of the exams as times and locations may change.

 Don't save or cache a screenshot of your exam timetable as you may not have the most up to date version.

-We do not give special consideration where you have misread or misunderstood the exam timetable and you may not be able to sit your exam at another time.
+We do not give consideration provided in the Disruption to Studies policy where you have misread or misunderstood the exam timetable and you may not be able to sit your exam at another time.

 What if I go to the wrong campus by accident?